 Check Arctic Life Museum: Arktikum

 I can still remember my first visit at the age of seven.
-I was completely in awe how pretty this museum was with its skylight windows and set up next to the river.
+I was completely amazed by this museum’s exhibitions and skylight windows.

 Hunt Nothern Lights in the City Center